How is my bill calculated

 Each commercial property, unless it is specifically exempt from rating, will be given a rateable value by the Valuation Office Agency.
 The rateable value broadly represents the open market annual rental value at a certain date, the valuation date.

 The rateable value is multiplied by the rate in the pound, known as the multiplier, a figure set by Central Government each year.
-There are two multipliers:
+From 1st April 2026 there are five multipliers:

-- standard non-domestic rating multiplier, which is 51.2p in the pound for 2023-24 and which is used to calculate bills for properties with a rateable value of £51,000 or more
+• Standard non-domestic rating multiplier, which is 48.0p in the pound for 2026-27 and used to calculate bills for properties with a rateable value of £51,000 or more

 If you think your rateable value is wrong, you can apply to the Valuation Office Agency to reduce it.
 To do this, you will need to make a proposal to alter the rating list.